ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 program before adding all of the source code required by the `TODO` markers then `iterator` will neither produce the correct output or pass the test suite.
-Ultimately, you are invited to add the required functionality to the functions that have the following signature:
+Ultimately, you are invited to add the required functionality to the functions that have the following signatures.
+It is important to note that you should not change the signature of these functions in your own implementation unless you receive prior approval from the course instructor.

 - Functions in the `display` module:
     - `def convert_bool_to_answer(argument: bool)`